Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 Bona Bona - Game Drive

-Bona Bona Game Lodge is renowned for lasting memories and the game drives are one of the most popular activities amongst their guests.
+Bona Bona Game Lodge is renowned for lasting memories, and game drives are one of the most popular activities amongst its guests.
 Four of the Big Five can be viewed while guests experience the true beauty of the bushveld.

 Total Cost: ZAR 400 p/p